 SEO has 2 main branches: on-page and off-page.
 The former takes action directly within your website, like optimizing your content, meta descriptions, titles, URL, and so on.
 It helps you rank higher on Google search results.
 Off-page SEO, on the other hand, refers to outside factors, such as backlinks, social media shares, etc. It’s less popular but still equally important.

-Utilize social media to advocate your blog.
+Utilize social media marketing to advocate your blog.
 Sharing your blog on different networking platforms will help your content not get lost or, hey, even go viral.
 A good blog is crucial for building your digital brand.

 An email marketing campaign is another great way of promotion.
 It helps reach out to more people and create a long-term client base.
 To build an email list, use pop-ups on your website, suggesting visitors subscribe to your newsletter.
 Another good way is opt-ins, where you offer your subscribers something free in exchange for their email.
-It can be a free ebook, pdf file, excel formula, etc.
+It can be a free ebook, pdf file, excel formula, etc. You can also use tools to search and verify emails.
+This will help you filter out unnecessary non-existent emails.

 Join startup platforms to promote your company effectively.
 They are a great place to find investors and mentors for your startup.
 You can also meet fellow startuppers, exchange some experience, or even decide to collaborate.